Faculty and Student Research

 Scholarly or Creative Activity: Students will complete a scholarly or creative activity utilizing advance knowledge gained through independent work under the guidance of at least one faculty member.
 Possible options for BBA students include BU404 Independent Study in Business or BU405 Honors Research in Business or you may choose to participate in Apeiron, a forum of student research, scholarship, and creativity.

-The School of Business Research Seminar Series, sponsored by Kaw Valley Bank, allows School faculty, students, and guest presenters to share their ongoing research and receive critical feedback.
+The Brenneman School of Business Research Seminar Series, sponsored by Kaw Valley Bank, allows Brenneman School of Business faculty, students and guest presenters to share their ongoing research and receive critical feedback.

 Presentation Schedule: